-The gross income from enforcements represents around 4.7% of the City's Income from Continuing Operations.
-However, after paying processing fees to Revenue NSW and deducting other operating costs, 50% of the net income is then remitted to the NSW Government (for CBD and former South Sydney zones), so the City actually only retains income equalling approximately 1.2% of Income from Continuing Operations.
+The gross income from enforcements represents approximately 4.8% of the City's Income from Continuing Operations in 2024/25.
+However, after paying processing fees to Revenue NSW and deducting other operating costs, 50% of the net income is then remitted to the NSW Government (for CBD and former South Sydney zones), so the City actually only retains income equalling approximately 1.3% of Income from Continuing Operations.